15/01/2019 - Due to the Jersey Aero Club replacing its fleet of aircraft in 2018, Helping Wings is currently unable to

-Last year, thanks to the Lion's Club of Jersey, Helping Wings was able to purchase and have fitted a hand control unit.
-This is now fitted in a Jersey Aero Club aircraft and it allows any lower limb disabled person not only to enjoy the freedom of flying but actually obtain a full Private Pilot Licence.
+A hand control unit fitted in a Jersey Aero Club aircraft allows any lower limb disabled person to not only enjoy the freedom of flying but actually obtain a full Private Pilot Licence.
 The conventional control of the rudder by foot movement is replaced by the hand control.

 The scholarship will cover approximately 28 hours ( subject to fuel cost) out of the 45 required to obtain the full EASA (European) Private Pilot’s licence.
 Prior to being sent solo, the student will require a medical examination which can be obtained locally.